pjssilva/NLPModelsAlgencan.jl/README.md

 Obs: We only give support for MA57 at this point.

-The preferred way to use Algencan is to link it against a HSL function to solve sparse linear systems.
+The preferred way to use Algencan is to link it against an HSL function to solve sparse linear systems.
 To do this you need to grab your copy of MA57 from [HSL](http://www.hsl.rl.ac.uk/catalogue/hsl_ma57.html).
 It has a free academic license.
 You should receive a file named `hsl_ma57-5.2.0.tar.gz`.

 All you need to do is to create an environment variable named `MA57_SOURCE` pointing to this file *before* installing NLPModelsAlgencan.jl.
-For example, if the file is located at the `/tmp` folder, in bash you would do
+For example, if the file is located at the `/tmp` folder, in bash you would do:
 ```bash
 export MA57_SOURCE=/tmp/hsl_ma57-5.2.0.tar.gz
 ```